|

 Leave

 your lights on with the curtains pulled shut.
-This way
+This way a sliver

-are inside, but you can't just look right in to tell
+you can't just look right in to tell otherwise. |

 |